Perception Test: A Diagnostic Benchmark for Multimodal Video Models: Related work

 A few research works have highlighted the need for robust diagnostics benchmarks, \eg CATER~\cite{girdhar2020cater}, CLEVRER~\cite{Yi2020CLEVRER}, IntPhys~\cite{intphys}, Physion~\cite{physion}.
 Their authors developed synthetic datasets to evaluate in a more systematic way, across different levels of difficulty, models' abilities to reason about intuitive physics (object collisions, motion, object permanence).
 We share the same motivation of creating a diagnostic test, and we aim to cover aspects related to memory, abstraction, intuitive physics, and semantics, using real-world videos.
-To achieve this, in addition to designing the video scripts, our research team also designed the questions for each script type for the high-level tasks (mc-vQA and g-vQA); the answers per video were provided by crowd-sourced annotators.
+To achieve this, in addition to designing the video scripts, our team also designed the questions for each script type for the high-level tasks (mc-vQA and g-vQA); the answers per video were provided by crowd-sourced annotators.
+Given that our videos are filmed in real world scenes using common household items, the distributions of objects, actions, and sounds in our benchmark have a significant overlap with standard computer vision datasets (\eg 99.01\% of the words in our benchmark also appear in VQAv2~\cite{8100153}), hence the domain gap between the \pt\ and existing large-scale training datasets should be minimal.

 Table~\ref{tab:datasets} summarises the characteristics of the \pt\ compared to previous efforts.
 It can be observed that the \pt\ has a better coverage of skill areas and higher density of annotations\footnote{We count every labeled box, point, temporal segment, or question as a separate annotation}.
-Size-wise, the \pt\ is comparable to Charades, but much smaller than Ego4D or SSv2.
+Size-wise, it is comparable to Charades, but smaller than Ego4D or SSv2.
 We emphasise that the \pt\ is not designed to be a large-scale training dataset.
-Instead, it is an evaluation benchmark, with limited fine-tuning data, meant to assess the transfer capabilities of models.
+Instead, it is an evaluation benchmark, with limited fine-tuning or prompting data, meant to assess the transfer capabilities of models.